Nycrera/icy-streamer/README.md

  - Examples and Notes
  - Tests
  - Detailed Documentation
  - Some features that i forgot right now but probably will remember soon.
-(Didn't happened)

 License
 ----